josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 using sparse codes.
 Broadly speaking, there are two ways to define such a dictionary (1) use a pre-defined dictionary, or (2) define a dictionary specifically tailored to the data.
 Tailoring may involve machine learning or hand-crafting, or a combination of both.
-For the purposes of this overview it is not necessary to understand the details of such methods so I won't be going into further detail on them.
+For the purposes of this overview it is not necessary to understand the details of such methods, so I won't be going into further detail on them.

 On a related note, one issue with sparse coding is that even finding an optimal sparse code given a dictionary is generally a combinatorial NP-hard problem.
 This is because finding sparse representations involves minimizing with respect to